opendatalu/ftp-udata-harvester/README.md

 - overwrite: should existing files on data.public.lu be updated?
 - debug: should we display debug information?

+## Proxy
+If your network connection depends on a proxy, you must set the `https_proxy` environment variable.
+Example: `export https_proxy="http://myproxy:8080"`

 ## Run

 You can launch the synchronization with the command `npm run main`.
 The script named `run-win.sh` launches the synchronization on Windows and creates a log file.
 Bash.exe is needed, it can be found in [git for Windows](https://git-scm.com/download/win).

 ## License
 This software is (c) [Information and press service](https://sip.gouvernement.lu/en.html) of the luxembourgish government and licensed under the MIT license.